Autonomous Continual Learning for Environment Adaptation of Computer-Use Agents: Experiments

 \subsection{Infrastructure}

-Building stable, efficient infrastructure for computer-use agent learning poses unique challenges compared to other domains.
-Each rollout typically requires a separate, isolated Linux environment to prevent cross-trajectory interference, resulting in significant resource overhead.
-Moreover, environment initialization and response latency directly impact training throughput.
-To enable high-throughput training and scalable environment deployment, we introduce a series of infrastructure-level optimizations that accelerate training speed by 3–5 times based on our preliminary exploration. \begin{itemize}[leftmargin=*, topsep=1pt, itemsep=1pt, parsep=0pt] \item \textbf{Unified environment management protocol.} We introduce a lightweight API protocol that supports batch creation and deletion of environments through requests to corresponding IP addresses with built-in failure detection and automatic restart mechanisms.
-This design greatly simplifies environment orchestration and facilitates efficient large-scale environment scaling.

-\item \textbf{Asynchronous environment preloading and evaluation.} Environment initialization and trajectory evaluation are two major bottlenecks to training speed.
-At each training step, environments must be reinitialized, which typically takes 5--10 minutes depending on the cluster's CPU and memory resources.
-As a result, GPUs remain idle during this phase, causing the entire training pipeline to stall.
-To address this issue, we introduce environment preloading: while the agent is being updated, a separate worker asynchronously initializes environments for the next training step and deletes previous environments.
-Furthermore, instead of synchronously evaluating trajectories after all rollouts complete, we deploy a separate evaluation worker that continuously monitors completed trajectories and evaluates them asynchronously as they become available.
-This design further improves overall training efficiency. \end{itemize}
+Building stable, efficient infrastructure for CUAs poses unique challenges.
+Each rollout requires an isolated Linux environment to prevent cross-trajectory interference, leading to high resource overhead.
+Moreover, environment initialization and response latency directly affect training throughput.
+To support scalable, high-throughput training, we introduce a series of infrastructure-level optimizations that accelerate training speed by 3–5 times based on our preliminary exploration. \begin{itemize}[leftmargin=*, topsep=1pt, itemsep=1pt, parsep=0pt] \item \textbf{Unified environment management protocol.} We introduce a lightweight API protocol that enables batch environment creation and deletion via IP-based requests, with built-in failure detection and automatic restarts.
+This design greatly simplifies environment orchestration and facilitates efficient large-scale environment scaling. \item \textbf{Environment preloading and asynchronous evaluation.} Environment initialization and trajectory evaluation are two major bottlenecks to training speed.
+Each step requires reinitializing environments, which typically takes 5--10 minutes.
+As a result, GPUs remain idle and stall training.
+To address this issue, we introduce environment preloading: while the agent is being updated, a separate worker asynchronously initializes environments for the next step and deletes previous environments.
+Furthermore, instead of synchronously evaluating trajectories after all rollouts complete, we deploy a separate evaluation worker that continuously monitors and asynchronously evaluates trajectories upon completion, thereby further improving overall training efficiency. \end{itemize}